Skip to content

 We are planning seven concerts in Kunín and the surrounding area:

-– Nová Horka Castle – August 5, 2026 – concert by participants
+– Nová Horka Castle – concert of participants

-– Janovice u Rýmařova Castle – August 6, 2026 – concert by participants
+– Janovice u Rýmařova Castle – concert of participants

-– Hradec nad Moravicí Castle – August 7, 2026 – concert by participants
+– Hradec nad Moravicí Castle – concert of participants

 ACCOMMODATION: